bazelbuild/bazel/site/docs/skylark/rules.md

 compilation fails.

-**If an action generates an unknown number of outputs and you want to keep them all**, you may group them in a zip file.
-This way, you will be able to declare your output.
+**If an action generates an unknown number of outputs and you want to keep them all**, you must group them in a single file (e.g., a zip, tar, or other archive format).
+This way, you will be able to deterministically declare your outputs.

 **If an action does not list a file it uses as an input**, the action execution will most likely result in an error.
 The file is not guaranteed to be available